rolling-scopes-school/tasks/tasks/nonograms/README.md

 `Advanced:`

-- the game should have at least 5 templates for easy level (5x5) and the player is able to choose what picture he/she wants to solve (for example list of items)
+- the game should have at least 5 templates for easy level (5x5).
+Players should be able to choose the picture they wish to solve, possibly through a list of items.
 - a player is able to fill in a square in the grid changing the color of the grid to crossed-cell(X) using right mouse-click.
 Context menu should not appear.
 Filling empty cells with X is not obligatory to win the game.
 - the game can be restarted (reset) without reloading the page (for example, by clicking on button `Reset game`).
 Otherwise the player can change game template or game level (for example, you could implement menu with options) without reloading the page.
 - display the game duration in format XX:XX, stop-watch will start after first click on field (not on clues)